Theseus: Other stories and death of Theseus

 According to some sources, Theseus also was one of the Argonauts, although Apollonius of Rhodes states in the Argonautica that Theseus was still in the underworld at this time.
 Both statements are inconsistent with Medea being Aegeus's wife by the time Theseus first came to Athens.
 With Phaedra, Theseus fathered Acamas, who was one of those who hid in the Trojan Horse during the Trojan War.
 Theseus welcomed the wandering Oedipus and helped Adrastus to bury the Seven against Thebes.

 Pausanias wrote that on the road through the mountains from Troezen to Hermione there was a large rock that was originally called the altar of Zeus Sthenius, but was later renamed the Rock of Theseus, because Theseus took up the sword and sandals of his father from beneath it.

+Theseus was regarded in legendary tradition as the founder of Pythopolis in Anatolia.
+According to the myth, he established the city after the death of Solois, one of his companions during an expedition to the Amazons.
+Grieving over the young man's death, Theseus remembered an oracle from Delphi instructing him to found a city whenever he suffered great sorrow in a foreign land.
+He therefore founded Pythopolis, "city of the Pythian god", referring to Apollo of Delphi, and left some of his followers there.

 Lycomedes of the island of Skyros threw Theseus off a cliff after he had lost popularity in Athens.
 In 475 BC, in response to an oracle, Cimon of Athens, having conquered Skyros for the Athenians, identified as the remains of Theseus "a coffin of a great corpse with a bronze spear-head by its side and a sword."
 (Plutarch, Life of Theseus).
 The remains found by Cimon were reburied in Athens.
 The early modern name Theseion (Temple of Theseus) was mistakenly applied to the Temple of Hephaestus which was thought to be the actual site of the hero's tomb.